 Oversight of the DE program has been assigned to a full-time Director of Distance Education.
-This position co-chairs the DE Committee along with a DE faculty coordinator.
-The DE Committee is made up of a cross representation of District employees: academic advisors, faculty who are assigned by the Academic Senate, the Director of Institutional Research, the Accreditation Liaison Officer, as well as representatives from technology departments.
+This position co-chairs the DE Planning Committee along with a DE faculty coordinator.
+The DE Planning Committee is made up of a cross representation of District employees: the DE Director (co-chair), the DE Faculty Coordinator (co-chair), three faculty members, a student, the Instructional Technologist, an Information Systems Technologist, and the Director of Enrollment and Financial Aid Services.
 This group informs the other functional planning groups, as well as administration and the Academic Senate, of the resources and actions that need to take place to meet accreditation standards.
-The District committed additional resources to the Distance Education Program by hiring an Instructional Multi-Media-Developer III to enhance course delivery and provide training resources to faculty and staff.
+The District committed additional resources to the Distance Education Program by hiring an Instructional Technologist to enhance course delivery and provide training resources to faculty and staff.
 This staffing structure will ensure that the required faculty selection and training process are effective and well institutionalized.
-Each academic administrator will be required to complete the same DE training as the faculty who teach online.
+Each academic administrator has been provided a tutorial providing them necessary DE training.
 The academic administrators are responsible for enforcing the requirement that all faculty assigned to teach online courses are trained and certified to do so.